Siege of Chernihiv: March

 On 1 March, Ukrainian officials stated that Belarus joined the Russian invasion and was sending a column of military vehicles towards Chernihiv from the Belarusian city of Grodno.
 US officials disagreed with this claim, stating that there was "no indication" that Belarus had invaded.
 Vyacheslav Chaus, the governor of Chernihiv Oblast, stated that every access point to the city was heavily mined.

 On 2 March, the mayor of Chernihiv, Vladyslav Atroshenko, predicted that urban warfare in the city was possible.
 Two missiles hit a hospital in the city during the day, according to the health administration chief Serhiy Pivovar.
 On 3 March, a Russian airstrike was reported to have hit residential buildings and two schools.
-Around 47 people were reported killed.
+Around 47 people were reported killed, and 18 others were injured.

+On 2 March, according to historian Oleksandr Yasenchuk, Russian forces were pushed back along the Chernihiv-Sosnytsia highway up until the intersection with the road to Horodnia.
+North of Chernihiv, he said that Ukrainian forces were holding positions at Khaliavyn.
+He also claimed that Russian forces had taken control of the long-defunct Chernihiv Shestovytsia Airport due to the fact that they were using old Soviet-era maps.

+Between 3-4 March, Russian forces of the 55th Mountain Motor Rifle Brigade managed to cross the Desna River from Shestovytsia to Yahidne, using a pontoon bridge that withstood Ukrainian bombardment.
+Major General Nikoliuk, who narrowly escaped an ambush in Yahidne, said that the village was burned by Russian troops.
+Additional roadblocks and fortifications were established on the section of the M01 highway south of Chernihiv, to prevent the Russians from encroaching on the city from their bridgehead.
+On the night of 4 March, a Ukrainian checkpoint outside of Yahidne was destroyed by Russian mortar shelling, missiles, and airstrikes, forcing the Ukrainians to retreat.

+After destroying the checkpoint, Russian troops stormed Ivanivka, Chernihiv Oblast, between 5-8 March, where five BMPs and up to 50 personnel of Ukraine's 58th Motorized Brigade were stationed.
+The five BMPs were destroyed, and multiple Ukrainian soldiers were killed in action as the unit escaped encirclement and withdrew from Ivanivka.
+Several Russian attacks on Kolychivka were subsequently repelled, with an armored assault by a Russian mechanized company decisively defeated in the center of the village by a tank detachment of the 58th Brigade and a unit of the National Guard of Ukraine.
+Ukrainian forces then held Kolychivka for the duration of hostilities.